Graduate SchoolDiversity & InclusionFaculty ResourcesPractical Steps for Supporting Social Justice & Addressing Inequities

 Diversity Recruitment & Equity-Based Holistic Review

-- Consult with the Graduate School Senior Director of Recruitment in the development of your strategic diversity outreach and recruitment plans.
+- Consult with the Graduate School Assistant Dean for Access and Recruitment in the development of your strategic diversity outreach and recruitment plans, and engage in Consider Cornell: Explore & Experience programming.

 - Engage in intentional recruitment activities with diversity-focused societies, associations, and graduate pathways programs (for example, McNair Scholars, Mellon Mays Undergraduate Fellows, CSTEP, LSAMP, etc.).

-- When faculty and graduate students are invited to speak at other schools, ask if they may also have the opportunity to meet with undergraduate and/or graduate students who identify as BIPOC (Black, Indigenous, and other People of Color).
+- When faculty and graduate students are invited to speak at other schools, ask if they may also have the opportunity to meet with undergraduate and/or graduate students who engaged in graduate school prep and/or future faculty programs.
 Focus on making this not just a recruitment activity, but a “Power Mentoring” opportunity where students have the opportunity to engage in candid discussions with faculty on professional and personal development topics of interest.
+Contact the Graduate School Assistant Dean for Access and Recruitment for training and recruitment materials for such sessions.

 - Regularly evaluate your admission practices to ensure you are taking deliberate actions to mitigate bias, support equity, and fairly assess applicants within the context of their personal, professional, and academic circumstances (for example, evaluating them within the context of their current/previous institutions and what was available to them).
-For example, see Equitable Admissions in the Time of COVID-19 for insights on how contextualization and equity-mindedness go hand in hand.
+For example, see Practical Guidance on Making and Keeping Graduate Admissions Equitable and Inclusive and Equitable Practices for Writing, Reading and Soliciting Letters of Recommendation for insights on how contextualization and equity-mindedness go hand in hand.
+See the Equity-Based Holistic Review Workshop & Resources for Graduate Admissions section of our Faculty Resources page.
+See also the AAAS & EducationCounsel Diversity and the Law Resources.

-- Develop and utilize well-defined rubrics to evaluate applications.
+- Develop and utilize well-defined and mission-driven rubrics to evaluate applications.

 - Regularly examine your application requirements – ensure you are clearly asking for what is most important to informing your selection process; and eliminate requirements for information not critical to informing selection.